 Limit orders are common among brokerage firms that accommodate premarket trading.
-With a limit order in place, trades are executed only when the stock reaches the limit price or higher.
+With a limit order in place, trades only go through when the stock reaches the limit price or higher.

 Time limits are also common in the pre-market.
 Time limited orders may be cancelled if not executed during premarket trading.
 Orders entered during premarket trading may be executed when regular trading hours begins.
 Also, orders entered during the regular trading day may be executed during after-hours or premarket trading.